 Be a Part of the Residential Program Team:

-This department provides programs and services that include a 30-bed shelter service, a 24-Hour Crisis Line, a Women’s Program, and a Children’s Program.
+This department provides programs and services that include a 30-bed shelter service, a 24-Hour Crisis Line, a Women’s Program, a Children’s Program.
 These services and programs are mainly organized and carried out through the structured and formal case management and client support process.
-The team provides programming and service delivery within a shift-based scheduling to ensure continuous service over days / evenings /overnights/ weekends.
+The team provides programming and service delivery within a shift-based scheduling to ensure continuous service over days / evenings /nights/ weekends.

-- Assist in developing safety plans, if needed
+- Assist with developing safety plans

 Job Requirements & Competencies:

 - Relevant education and 2-year related experience in programs for child and youth

 - Relevant education and/or related experience in programs for intimate partner violence against women